The NBM encourages the public to check out illustrations of the process to date, and provide your valuable comments below.

 After various studies and engagement processes, it has been determined that a new purpose built building, bringing all primary components of the New Brunswick Museum under one roof, is required.
 This building will be constructed on a portion of what has been referred to as the ‘Coast Guard site’ adjacent Water Street and Loyalist Plaza at the bottom of King Street in the historic Uptown Saint John.

-In October 2017, Premier Brian Gallant announced a $50 Million provincial commitment toward new facilities.
+In October 2017, the then Premier Brian Gallant announced a $50 Million provincial commitment toward new facilities.
 This was followed up on February 22, 2018, with the Premier announcing that the Province of New Brunswick and the City of Saint had come to an agreement on a portion of the Coast Guard site as the new home of the New Brunswick Museum.

 Federal funding sources are being investigated and a major funding raising campaign will be launched in 2018 through the New Brunswick Museum Foundation.